seL4/microkit/docs/manual.md

 The supported page sizes are architecture dependent.
 For example, on AArch64 architectures, Microkit support 4KiB and 2MiB pages.
 The page size for a memory region may be specified explicitly in the system description.
-If page size is not specified, the smallest supported page size is used.
+If page size is not specified, the largest supported page size is used.

 *Note:* The page size also restricts the alignment of the memory region's physical address.
 A fixed physical address must be a multiple of the specified page size.